 Breast cancer reconstruction is a personal choice that many women decide to make.
+Dr. Richland strives to deliver the best breast reconstruction Newport Beach has to offer.
 While undoubtedly being cancer-free is the number one priority, you may have questions about post-mastectomy or post-lumpectomy reconstructive procedures that Dr. Richland will be happy to answer.

 improved quality of life